BSc (Hons), PhD

 We are also using CRISPR/Cas9 genome editing together with induced pluripotent stem cell (iPSC) technology to model chronic myelomonocytic leukaemia and for drug discovery.

 I have served on several advisory committees and scientific panels, including for NHLBI, Leukaemia UK and the International Working Group for the Prognosis of MDS.
 I am a committee member and trustee of the UK MDS Forum.
-I have served as a member of Editorial Boards of many scientific journals, including the British Journal of Haematology, Haematologica and Blood, and I am an Associate Editor of Molecular Biotechnology.
+I have served as a member of Editorial Boards of many scientific journals, including the British Journal of Haematology, Haematologica and Blood, and as an Associate Editor of Molecular Biotechnology.